Slack vs Microsoft Teams in 2026: An Honest Comparison

 Is Teams really free?

 The standalone free plan exists with unlimited chat, 60-minute group calls, and 5GB storage.
-But most organizations get Teams through Microsoft 365 Business Basic ($6/user/mo), which adds 1TB storage, meeting recording, and web Office apps.
-Calling it "free" is technically true but misleading — you're usually paying for it through your Microsoft subscription.
+But most organizations get Teams through Microsoft 365 Business Basic ($6/user/mo, rising to $7 in July 2026), which adds 1TB storage, meeting recording, and web Office apps.
+Calling Teams "free" is technically true but misleading -- you're usually paying for it through your Microsoft subscription.

 Did Slack get cheaper or more expensive in 2025?